 Stop Planning and Start Doing

-So if you’re interested in making music and you don’t want to wait around for someone to let you use a studio, why not get started by doing it yourself?
+So if you’re interested in making music and don’t want to wait for someone to let you use a studio, why not get started by doing it yourself?
 It’s what lots of great upcoming musicians are doing nowadays.
 Make the most of the advice above if it is something you decide to do.